parolin/awswafip/README.md

 It makes use of python3 and boto3

-It is available in pypitest (the test environment for pip).
-To install it via pypitest you can follow the steps below.
-If python3 and boto3 already installed you can skip to step 4.
+It is available in through pip.
+To install it via pip you can follow the steps below.
+If python3 and boto3 already installed you can skip to step 3.

 1. Install python3 (if already installed you can skip this step) sudo yum install python36 -y

-2. Upgrade pip for python3 (if already upgrade or in a stable version, you can skip this step) python3 -m pip install --upgrade pip;
+2. Upgrade pip for python3 (if already upgrade or in a stable version, you can skip this step).
+It can be done via pip3 pip3 install --upgrade pip3

-3. Upgrade the boto3 for python3 (this step is need only when using pypitest, as the test environment does not have the latest boto3 version.
-As soon as it is moved to pip it will not be necessary) python3 -m pip install --upgrade boto3;
+or loading it via python
+python3 -m pip install --upgrade pip;

+3. Install the awswafip
+pip3 install awswafip

+or

-4. Install the awswafip (if all python3 -m pip install -i https://testpypi.python.org/pypi awswafip;
+python3 -m pip install awswafip;

+Also, if you want, you can clone and run it from the clone directory: git clone https://github.com/parolin/awswafip.git; cd awswafip

+pip install -e .

+After installing

 To run just type: awswafip